devLeopar/saas-analytics-dashboard-challange/README.md

 npm run dev
 ```

 Open [http://localhost:3000](http://localhost:3000) in your browser to see the application.

-The login page will be the first thing you see.
-Use any credentials to "log in".
+> **Note:** The application uses a mock authentication system.
+You can use any email and password to log in.

+For example:
+Email: test@test.com
+Password: 123123

 ## Project Structure